National Radon Action Month Information

 - February – Protect Your Loved Ones.
 Test for Radon.
 (Valentine’s Day)

 - April – Don’t Be Foolish.
 Test Your Home for Radon.
 (April Fool's Day)

 - May/August – Breathe With Ease.
 Fix Your Home By Reducing Radon Gas.
 (Clean Air Month)

 - June – Living Green is Healthier.
 Build Radon-Resistant Homes.
 (Home Safety Month)

 - October – Protect Your Children From Radon.
 Test Your Home.
 (Children’s Health Month)

 - November – Radon is the Leading Cause of Lung Cancer Among Non-Smokers.
 (Lung Cancer Awareness Month)

 - December – Give the Gift of Health.
 Protect Loved Ones by Reducing Radon in Your Home.
 (Holiday Season)

 The National Radon Poster Contest administered by Kansas State University has been discontinued.
 Please check with your state radon contact if they conduct their own contest.

-- To view posters from the 2007-2015 state and national winners, visit the Kansas State University National Radon Program Services EXIT Website.
+- To view posters from the 2007-2015 state and national winners, visit the Kansas State University National Radon Program Services Website.